Mkwenje/SecureVault/README.md

 Local encrypted file output using the .sv extension

-File decryption with AES-GCM integrity verification
+AES-GCM integrity verification during decryption

 Optional deletion of the original file after confirmation

-MongoDB connection validation and automatic index creation at startup
+MongoDB connection validation at startup

+Automatic creation of required MongoDB indexes

-How SecureVault works
+How SecureVault Works

 Registration and authentication

-A user creates an account with a username and password.
+The user creates an account with a unique username and password.

 SecureVault generates: